IndexSeek/iceberg-docker-demo/README.md

 just setup
 ```

-This will install Python dependencies and start all Docker services.
+This will install Python dependencies, start all Docker services, and automatically initialize the Iceberg catalog with demo tables.

 ## Commands